awaescher/llmaid/README.md

 ## What can it do?

 llmaid will run through every file in a path you specify and rewrite, analyse or summarize it.
 Pretty much everything you can come up with, as long as you can write a good system prompt.

-> [!NOTE]
-> The quality mainly depends on the model you want to use.
-ChatGPT works great, but I have also had good results with medium sized local models like `mistral-small:22b` and `qwen2.5:32b`.

 This repository provides a [few profile files](/profiles), for example: